hydro-informatics/hydro-informatics.github.io/pages/python-basics/classes.md

 ## Overloading and magic methods {#magic}

 The above examples introduced already the special, or magic, method `__init__`.
-We have already seen that `__init__` is nothing magical itself and there are many more of such predefined methods in *Python*.
+We have seen that `__init__` is nothing magical itself and there are many more of such predefined methods in *Python*.
 Before we get to *magic* methods, it is important to understand the concept of overloading in *Python*.

-So did you already wonder why the same operator can have different effects depending on the data type?
+Did you already wonder why the same operator can have different effects depending on the data type?

-For example, the `+` operator concatenates *strings*, but sums up numeric data types:
+For instance, the `+` operator concatenates *strings*, but sums up numeric data types:

 ```python